jtcaraball/goexpdt/README.md

 > more than one component of a query encodes the notion of 'reachability' all
 > use the same variables to do so.

-If a query requires more than one variable this can be expressed concatenating the `query.WithVar` structure:
+If a query requires more than one variable this can be expressed nesting the `query.WithVar` structure:

 ```go
 var (